GLOBAL MARKETS-Dollar charges higher after Fed hikes rates

 That drew reaction from Switzerland, which is highly sensitive to the euro's moves.
 Its central bank head said another cut in Swiss interest rates couldn't be ruled out, though the Swiss franc took little notice.

-Wall Street was expected to open higher when it resumes, having suffered on Wednesday its biggest percentage decline since before the Nov.
+Wall Street was expected to open higher, having suffered on Wednesday its biggest percentage decline since before the Nov.
 8 U.S. presidential election.

-That decline was modest, however, compared with the strong gains of the last month that have set a string of record highs and put the Dow Industrial index within touching distance of 20,000 points.
+That decline was modest, however, compared with the strong gains of the last month that have put the Dow Industrial index within touching distance of 20,000 points.

 Brent crude futures traded up a shade at $54.33 per barrel, having lost some of the ground overnight made earlier in the week that had taken it a 1 1/2-year high.